elohimgv/audio-programming-in-chuck/README.md

 ### Week 1
 First! what is programming?
 To me, programming is a serie of instructions to perfome some task on computer.
 Years ago it was a tool only for engineers, technologists, scientist but know is medium to express ourselves like visual artists, sound designers, game designers, educators etc.

-It allow me explore my own ideas with a full control, thing that not happen in software tool that have boundaries.
+It allow me explore my own ideas with a full control, thing that not happen in software tool that has boundaries.

-I use Chuck language to program and core features are:
+Language core features:
 * It is text-base syntax.
 * Designed to play with time.
 * Parallel logic -performe several task at the same time-